Goodman GMES92 Review

 Or Log In here

-The GMES92 is an affordable entry-level furnace, but it still qualifies as high-efficiency and could help cut your heating costs.
-This is a fairly basic furnace in terms of specifications, but it does have a few features and design elements that improve the quality and efficiency of the unit.
+The GMES92 is an affordable entry-level furnace, but it doesn’t meet the Canadian government’s new efficiency minimum of 95 percent, so it’s not a high-AFUE furnace.
+This is a fairly basic model in terms of specifications, but it does have a few features and design elements that improve the quality and efficiency of the unit.

-This model review of Goodman’s GMES92 will aim to help you decide if this furnace is worth the money, and if it could be a good furnace for your home.
+This Goodman furnace review of the GMES92 will aim to help you decide if this furnace is worth the money, and if it could be a good furnace for your home.

 We’ll go over the GMES92’s specifications, features, price, warranty terms, AFUE, and more.
 And to give you an idea of what else Goodman offers and how the GMES92 stands up against other models, we’ll compare this furnace to three others that the brand makes.